chnm/model-articles/content/articles/blocknewman.md

 I thought it was interesting to compare the largest four categories of topics, making up about one-third of all topics, in very recent (post-1945) versus the most distant (pre-1800) time periods.
-I do wonder if abstracters on early time periods are more likely to write more generally about subject matter than those who are trying to distinguish the array of scholarship on recent history.
+I do wonder if abstracters on early time periods are likely to write more generally about subject matter than those who are trying to distinguish the array of scholarship on recent history.
 This is a question that a full text analysis of scholarship could help
-answer: what shared disciplinary terms do women's historians use for scholarship on across versus within specific time periods?
+answer: what shared disciplinary terms do women's historians use for scholarship across versus within specific time periods?
 {{% /notation %}}

 In terms of chronologic comparisons, generalizable topics of study best